kloudtek/mule-elogging/README.md

 # Reporting Issues

-We use GitHub Issues for tracking issues with this connector.

 You can report new issues at this link http://github.com/Kloudtek/mule-elogging/issues.

 # Licensing

-Mule ELogging is licenses under the GPL 3
+Mule ELogging is licensed under the GPL 3